 So she enrolled in Ivey Business School’s executive MBA program and has been attending classes four days a month — all while continuing to work.
 “My whole goal is to continue to grow personally and professionally,” Tung said.
 And going to graduate school has allowed her to do that because she’s been exposed to people from a variety of industries with different viewpoints and different approaches to decision-making.
 As a result, she’s gained new perspectives she can apply to her work in the financial services industry.
 “Learning is really important,” she said.
 “As people, we need to grow.
 We need to grow to stay relevant.”

-When she graduates in June 2019, Tung said she believes the investment she has made in herself will be worth the time, effort and money she has put into it.
+When she graduates, Tung said she believes the investment she has made in herself will be worth the time, effort and money she has put into it.

 Getting Certified as a Career Coach